StartupsPoleEmploi/labonneboite/README.md

 In order to link your local instance of labonneboite with a local instance of jepostule, you will need to edit the file `labonneboite/conf/local_settings.py` to override the settings of the section "Je postule" from the file `labonneboite/conf/common/settings_common.py`.
 In particular you will need to set the client ID and client secret provided by jepostule when you create a client platform as explained in the README section "Create a client platform".

+### How to disable JePostule on LBB frontend

+When JePostule has serious issues (Mailjet issue and/or the whole service is unavailable) you want to hide the JePostule button on the LBB frontend to avoid frustrating your users.

-:point_up: If you want to disable Je Postule features in La Bonne Boite, you can do it pretty easily editing the `JEPOSTULE_QUOTA` setting:
+You can do it pretty easily editing the `JEPOSTULE_QUOTA` setting:

 ```
 JEPOSTULE_QUOTA = 0 # put 1 if you want to enable it.
 ```

+One easy way to do that is to rebase and deploy [this MR](https://git.beta.pole-emploi.fr/lbb/lbb-private/-/merge_requests/148).